AndyFHWN/CLIMB_PSU/README.md

 Content:
 1) Firmware Main Controller (MC)
 2) Firmware Communication Controller 1/2 (CC1/2)
-3) How to receive data vector from CC1/2
+3) How to receive data vector from CC1/2 that is send to OBC
-4) Strucutre of the data vector that is send to the OBC
+4) Strucutre of the data vector

 The PSU consists of three programmable microchips -> three firmware's.
 The Main controller (MC) and two communictaion controllers (CC's).
 The CC's are the interface between the MC and the OBC.
 The MC is connected to both CC's and communicates via UART.
 The CC's communicate with the OBC via I2C (OBC -> Master, CC's -> Slaves).
 The MC collects housekeeping data by communicating with all sensors  via I2C.